ninjadynamics/ninjapad/README.md

-# NinjaPad v1.2.5
+# NinjaPad v1.3.0
-NinjaPad is a retro emulation interface for both desktop and mobile.
+NinjaPad is a retro emulation graphical interface for both desktop and mobile.
-Originally meant for the JSNES emulator, NinjaPad is designed in a developer friendly way, allowing for anyone to expand its capabilities.
+Originally meant for the NES emulation, NinjaPad is designed in a developer friendly way, allowing for anyone to expand its capabilities.

+## Supported emulators
+- JSNES
+- BinjNES

 ## Try it
 https://ninjadynamics.github.io/ninjapad/